Gigaspaces/xap-docs/site/content/xap/10.2/dev-dotnet/the-space-operations.markdown

 }
 ```

-{{%note "Here are a few important considerations when using the batch operation:"%}}
+**Here are a few important considerations when using the batch operation:**

 -  should be performed with transactions - this allows the client to roll back the space to its initial state prior the operation was started, in case of a failure.
 -  make sure `null` values are not part of the passed array.
 -  you should verify that duplicated entries (with the same ID) do not appear as part of the passed array, since the identity of the object is determined based on its `ID` and not based on its reference.
 This is extremely important with an embedded space, since `WriteMultiple` injects the ID value into the object after the write operation (when autogenerate=false).